 Pre-Kindergarten Extended Day

-For the 2018-2019 school year, All Saints offers Extended Day after school care from 3:00 – 6:30 PM for Pre-K students.
-Starting in the fall of 2019, we will be offering both before and after school.
-The registration fee of $200.00 per Pre-Kindergarten student will continue and families will only be billed for days on which their son/daughter attends. ($12.00 per morning session/$20.00 per afternoon session)
+All Saints offers Extended Day after school care from 6:30 AM – 8:00 AM and dismissal to 6:30 PM for Pre-K students.
+The registration fee of $200.00 per Pre-Kindergarten student.
+Families will only be billed for days on which their son/daughter attends.
+Enrollment in the Pre-Kindergarten Extended Day Program is limited to twenty students.

 K-8 Extended Day